CharlottePrimiceri/ProbabilisticRobotics/README.md

 - <ins>1 iteration of LS on 10 batches + some iterations on the whole dataset</ins>\
   Considering the kinematic parameters obtained after the LS on batches with epsilon = 1e-03, we have to try them on the whole dataset.
-  The error c starts converging after 3 iterations, so i stopped at 5 and obtained the final calibrated kinematic parameters: kinematic_parameters = [5.5336e-01  1.0755e-02  1.5108e+00  -6.4970e-02  1.7395e+00  -2.3723e-04  -4.1820e-03]\
+  The error c starts converging after 3 iterations, so i stopped at 5 and obtained the final calibrated kinematic parameters:\
+  kinematic_parameters = [5.5336e-01  1.0755e-02  1.5108e+00  -6.4970e-02  1.7395e+00  -2.3723e-04  -4.1820e-03]\
-  And the following 2D Laser Pose w.r.t. the baselink
+  And the following 2D Laser Pose w.r.t. the baselink:
   <img src="https://github.com/CharlottePrimiceri/ProbabilisticRobotics/blob/main/04-Calibration/images/converged_xy_laser.png">

   <img src="https://github.com/CharlottePrimiceri/ProbabilisticRobotics/blob/main/04-Calibration/images/converged_theta_laser.png">